 AO403 Athletic and Outdoor Material Sourcing

 Choosing the right materials for a product is one of the most crucial decisions in designing performance gear.
-It is important to balance this decision from a cost perspective as well as a branding and functional perspective.
-Company representatives from both a manufacturer and retailer perspective should also be educated in materials to be able to articulate the benefits of one product over another.
-In this Material Sourcing course, you will examine the importance of materials planning and proper sourcing, and consider questions such as:
+It is important to balance this decision from a cost perspective as well as from branding and functional perspectives.
+Both manufacturers and retailers need to be educated in raw materials and material sourcing to be able to articulate the benefits of one product over another.

 This course focuses on materials planning and proper sourcing, providing students with genuine insight into the material supply chain and the decisions brands face with respect to materials.
 Students will walk away from this course having worked on a small project that is pitched to the class — a valuable experience that emulates the work actual product teams do.

 There is no better place to learn about the athletic and outdoor industry than in Portland, Oregon — home of some of the world’s most successful athletic and outdoor apparel companies, including Nike, Adidas, Columbia, KEEN, and many others.
 In fact, Oregon employs more than 14,000 professionals in the...

 Upon completion of this course, students will have gained the knowledge to: